burnoutband/kubernetes-training/docs/day2/03_volumes.md

             persistentVolumeClaim:
               claimName: wp-pv-claim
     ```
-    Pay attension to wordpress service definition, it uses LoadBalancer type, because it need to be accessible from the outside.
+    Pay attention to wordpress service definition, it uses LoadBalancer type, because it needs to be accessible from the outside.
 All other details are very similar to `mysql.yaml`

-1. Deploy wordpress
+1. Deploy the wordpress
     ```
     kubectl create -f wordpress.yaml
     ```